KijinKims/kijinkims.github.io/aboutme.md

 ### My story

-I am currently a PhD candidate at Simon Fraser University in Vancouver, Canada.
+I am currently a PhD student at Simon Fraser University in Burnaby, Canada.
 I am originally from South Korea, with Busan, the beautiful coastal city, being my hometown.